Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a $50,000 athlete agent bond cost in Texas?

 An athlete agent bond is required by the Texas Secretary of State.
 Applicants with strong financial credentials could qualify for a rate of just $500!
 A 25% discount is available for subsequent years if multiple years of coverage are purchased.
-The best way to find out exactly how much you could pay for your bond is to apply for your free, no-obligations bond quote now!
+The best way to find out exactly how much you could pay for your bond is to apply for your free, no-obligation bond quote now!

-Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond experts.
-We can provide your free, no-obligation bond quote within 1 day of submitting your application.
+Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond professionals.
+We can provide your free, no-obligation bond quote within one day of submitting your application.

 Why do I need this bond?